Generalized Composition via Nerves: Models and Algebra: Comma-composers

 \subsection{Simplicial encodings for complementary subfaces}

-A pair of complementary subfaces of some $m$-simplex corresponds to a pair of vertex index lists of those subfaces which partitions $[m]$.
+A pair of complementary subfaces of an $m$-simplex is described by a pair of vertex index lists which partitions $[m]$.
 In this section we examine that partition in terms of ``complementary vertex functions'', defined below. \MS

 The following notations will be convenient.

 \begin{itemize}